Community promotes joy, love at rally supporting Springfield, Haitian immigrants

 Omarra said the rhetoric against Haitian immigrants is a political strategy for Republicans.
 He emphasized that police have found no evidence that Haitian immigrants have eaten anyone’s pets in Springfield.

 Smith said that the local Democratic party has seen “nonstop harassment” and intimidation attempts, and he hoped that the rally would show that not only are party members supported, but also the entire community.
-He said a lot of the problems the community is facing existed before the presence of a large number of Haitian immigrants, and would exist even if they were deported, like Trump said he would do if elected president.
+He said a lot of the problems the community is facing existed before the presence of a large number of Haitian immigrants, and would exist even if they were deported, as Trump said he would do if elected president.

 “It is disgusting, vile rhetoric that has exploded in the past week because Trump used it on the debate stage, but there definitely was some that was here before,” Smith said.